Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: Introduction

 It is known that the $\psi(3770)$ resonance is the lowest mass charmonium resonance above the open charm pair $D\bar{D}$ production threshold and that the $\psi(3770)$ resonance decays almost completely into pure $D\bar{D}$ \cite{A17}.
 Namely, due to the discovery of many new states above the threshold of open charm, charmonium spectroscopy was revived.

 It is known that the study of the physics of charm plays an important role in understanding the standard model.
 It should be noted that experiments with electron-positron colliding beams have provided a number of interesting data on the annihilation cross section in the vector meson region, as well as some preliminary data in the region of several GeV.

-It is necessary to note that for studying the strong interaction in the transition region between the non-perturbative and perturbative regimes of QCD hyperons are ideal probes.
-Also, in studying the symmetry properties in particle physics, weak decays of two-particle hyperons play an important role.
+It is necessary to note that for studying the strong interaction in the transition region between the nonperturbative and perturbative regimes of QCD hyperons are ideal probes.

 The region in the center of mass with energies above the threshold for the production of the charmonium is of great interest for the theory due to its richness of $c\bar {c}$ states, the properties of which have not been sufficiently studied.
-The study of mesons and baryons containing a few one-charm quarks is called open charm physics.

-We know that a lot of charmonia have been observed since 1974 \cite{A18,A19}, but this is not the end of the whole history of the charmonium family, especially of observations of charmonium-like XYZ states \cite{A20,A21}.
+We know that a lot of charmonia have been observed since 1974 \cite{A18,A19}, but this is not the end of the whole history of the charmonium family, especially of observations of charmoniumlike XYZ states \cite{A20,A21}.

 It is clear that the charmonium family group, by adding more states, may provide important information for understanding the nonperturbative behavior of the strong interaction, which is intensively associated with color restriction in quantum chromodynamics (QCD).
-The vector charmonium-like $Y$ state plays a special role in the construction of the charmonium family.
+The vector charmoniumlike $Y$ state plays a special role in the construction of the charmonium family.

 To understand the strong interactions and the internal structure of hadrons, it is necessary to use timelike electromagnetic form factors (EMFFs).
 These form factors were measured using the process $e^+e^- \to B \bar {B}$ \cite{A22,A23,A24,A25,A26} (where $B$ denotes the ground baryon state with spin 1/2).